Monochloramine

 Monochloramine, often called chloramine, is the chemical compound with the formula NH_{2}Cl.
 Together with dichloramine (NHCl_{2}) and nitrogen trichloride (NCl_{3}), it is one of the three chloramines of ammonia.
-It is a colorless liquid at its melting point of −66 °C, but it is usually handled as a dilute aqueous solution, in which form it is sometimes used as a disinfectant.
+It is a colorless liquid at its melting point of −66 °C, but it is usually handled as a dilute aqueous solution, and it is sometimes used as a disinfectant in this form.
 Chloramine is too unstable to have its boiling point measured.

 Water treatment

 Chloramine is used as a disinfectant for water.
 It is less aggressive than chlorine and more stable against light than hypochlorites.

 Drinking water disinfection

-Chloramine is commonly used in low concentrations as a secondary disinfectant in municipal water distribution systems as an alternative to chlorination.
-This application is increasing.
-Chlorine (referred to in water treatment as free chlorine) is being displaced by chloramine—to be specific, monochloramine—which is much less reactive and does not dissipate as rapidly as free chlorine.
+Chloramine is increasingly used in low concentrations as a secondary disinfectant in municipal water distribution systems as an alternative to chlorination, as monochloramine is much less reactive and does not dissipate as rapidly as elemental chlorine (referred to in water treatment as free chlorine).
 Chloramine also has a much lower, but still active, tendency than free chlorine to convert organic materials into chlorocarbons such as chloroform and carbon tetrachloride.
 Such compounds have been identified as carcinogens and in 1979 the United States Environmental Protection Agency (EPA) began regulating their levels in US drinking water.

 Some of the unregulated byproducts may possibly pose greater health risks than the regulated chemicals.

 Due to its acidic nature, adding chloramine to the water supply may increase exposure to lead in drinking water, especially in areas with older housing; this exposure can result in increased lead levels in the bloodstream, which may pose a significant health risk.
 Fortunately, water treatment plants can add caustic chemicals at the plant which have the dual purpose of reducing the corrosivity of the water, and stabilizing the disinfectant.